MefAldemisov/devops/app_python/DOCKER.md

 4. Reduce the number of "layers" (`COPY`, `RUN` and `ADD` statements)
 - use pipelines for `RUN` statements
 5. Use small base images
+6. Use `VOLUME` to connect the local version of the big file to the container.
+   It may be also useful for files, which should be updated (e.g. during debugging process)

 ## Use instructions properly
 1. Remember tie difference between [`RUN` and `CMD`](https://stackoverflow.com/questions/37461868/difference-between-run-and-cmd-in-a-dockerfile)